codingben/maple-fighters/README.md

 ## About

-Maple Fighters is a multiplayer online game inspired by MapleStory.
-The player can choose a fighter with different skills to fight monsters with other players.
+Maple Fighters is an online multiplayer game inspired by MapleStory where you battle monsters with others in real-time.

-Please **★ Star** this repository if you like it and find it useful.
+Please **★ Star** if you like it.
 Made With :heart: For Open Source Community!

 ## Play Online